joinpursuit/ios-types-variables-logic-operations-lab-1/README.md

 ```

 ***
+## 5. Number of Pixels

-## 5. Your are given the width and height of a screen in pixels.
+Your are given the width and height of a screen in pixels.
 Calculate the total number of pixels on the screen and store the result in a variable named numberOfPixels.

 ```swift
 var width = 1920